MTHFR and Histamine Levels: What's the Link | Methyl-Life®

 Methylation underpins many essential daily functions, from regulating cognitive function and supporting energy levels to detoxifying harmful substances from the body and supporting growth and repair.

 Methylation occurs as a result of two important cycles - the folate cycle and the methionine cycle.
 Both of these are required to produce 5-MTHF and S-adenosyl methionine (SAMe), the body’s main methyl donor.
-SAMe is used in numerous bodily systems as it is required to donate a methyl group to various methyltransferase enzymes.
+SAMe is used in numerous bodily systems7 as it is required to donate a methyl group to various methyltransferase enzymes.

 Methylation of neurotransmitters and hormones, such as dopamine, histamine, melatonin, and estrogen is necessary to facilitate their excretion.

 The proper functioning of HNMT detoxifies histamine from the body, and this also depends on methylation.
-If methylation is impaired, the proper functioning of either HNMT or Catechol-O-Methyltransferase (COMT) is affected, and the body is less efficient at removing toxins.
+If methylation is impaired, the proper functioning of either HNMT or Catechol-O-Methyltransferase (COMT) is affected, and the body is less efficient at removing toxins8.
 This can lead to a significant build-up of histamine.
 At the same time, impaired function of the Diamine Oxidase (DAO) and Monoamine Oxidase (MAO) genes may impair detoxification further.

-Methylation is also involved in the production of phosphatidylcholine, which makes bile acids.
+Methylation is also involved in the production of phosphatidylcholine11, which makes bile acids.
 Bile acids regulate the pH of the small intestine and help to digest certain food molecules.
 When insufficient, the pH of the small intestine rises, which is a major cause of small intestinal bacterial overgrowth (SIBO).
-Histamine intolerance is linked to a deficiency of the enzyme DAO and, therefore, the poor processing of histamine within the GI tract.
+Histamine intolerance is linked to a deficiency of the enzyme DAO and, therefore, the poor processing of histamine within the GI tract12.

 How an MTHFR Gene Mutation Can Affect Histamine Levels

-Although histamine levels are usually kept under control by rapid enzymatic detoxification, genetic variants such as MTHFR may increase histamine production or slow down its breakdown in the body.
+Although histamine levels are usually kept under control by rapid enzymatic detoxification, genetic variants such as MTHFR may increase histamine production or slow down13 its breakdown in the body.
 This can create a vicious cycle of high histamine, inflammation, and allergic symptoms.

 Because SAMe relies on the proper function of the MTHFR enzyme, an MTHFR genetic mutation can impair the function of HMNT.
 The breakdown of histamine will be compromised, possibly leading to higher histamine levels and symptoms associated with histamine intolerance, such as skin conditions, digestive troubles, headaches, migraines, fatigue, and an irregular menstrual cycle.